erikpeyronson/ermbkbd/README.md

 # ermbkbd - Eriks Monoblock Keyboard

-ermbkbd is a qmk powered 3D printed handwired 46 key mx monoblock/unibody split keyboard with a integrated 3x3 choc v2 mini macropad and dual encoders.
+ermbkbd is a qmk powered, 3D printed, handwired 46 key mx monoblock/unibody split keyboard with a integrated 3x3 choc v2 mini macropad and dual encoders.

 The project also includes a custom dsa inspired mx keycap.

-Its an evolution of my first keyboard [erkbd](https://github.com/erikpeyronson/erkbd/tree/main)
+It's an evolution of my first keyboard [erkbd](https://github.com/erikpeyronson/erkbd/tree/main)

 The keyboard was designed using [FreeCAD](https://www.freecad.org/) and was printed using a Creality Ender 3v3 ke 3D printer using black Creality CR PLA and white and SUNLU PLA+ filament